infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `sorted` Fires when the sort column is changed.
 - `selectionchanged` Fires any time the selection changes.
 - `activationchanged` Fires any time the active row changes.
+- `beforerowselected` Fires before each row is selected.
+You can veto the selection by returning false in the event response for example `e.detail.response(false);`
 - `rowselected` Fires for each row that is selected.
+- `beforerowdeselected` Fires before each row is deselected.
+You can veto the deselection by returning false in the event response for example `e.detail.response(false);`
 - `rowdeselected` Fires for each row that is deselected.
 - `rowactivated` Fires for each row that is activated.
 - `rowdeactivated` Fires for each row that is deactivated.